How To Reach Out To Bloggers And Playlisters

 Choose your tribe

-I know you didn’t sign up to this music thing to be some kind of promo person, but that’s too bad.
+I know you didn’t sign up for this music thing to be some kind of promo person, but that’s too bad.
 Neither did I !
 As you put together a list of people you want to reach out to, make the effort to research everyone you contact and get a grip on the kind of content they put out, and ESPECIALLY the kind of genre and artists.
 That way you can focus your efforts on the outlets that are most laser focused and relevant to what YOU do musically.
 If they are into artists LIKE you, hey - they might be into you too!

 The bloggers and playlisters know straight away from your copy (your text, your promo spiel, your propaganda!) if you’ve actually visited their site, or even listened to the kind of music they feature or playlist.